-Paris: Macron calls police killing of teen 'unforgivable'
+France shooting: Fresh unrest amid anger over killing of teen

 Authorities have opened two separate investigations following the teen's death - one into a possible killing by a public official, and another into the driver's failure to stop his vehicle and the alleged attempt to kill a police officer.

-Paris police chief Laurent Nuñez told French television station BFMTV that the policeman's actions "raises questions", though he suggested the officer may have felt threatened.
+Paris police chief Laurent Nuñez told French television station BFMTV that the policeman's actions "raise questions", though he suggested the officer may have felt threatened.

 The 17-year-old's family lawyer, Yassine Bouzrou, insisted that was an illegitimate defence, telling the same channel the video "clearly showed a policeman killing a young man in cold blood".

-He added that the family had filed a complaint against police for "lying" - after initially claiming the car had tried to run down the officers.
+He added that the family had filed a complaint against police for "lying".

-Tuesday's killing was France's second fatal traffic stop shooting of the year.

-Two weeks ago, a 19-year-old driver was shot dead by police in the western France town of Angoulême, after allegedly hitting an officer in the legs during a traffic stop.